 \subsection{Metamodel: Lightweight Yet Capable Proxy}

 In \our, the metamodel serves as the central execution engine, acting as a lightweight proxy for large language models in downstream knowledge mining tasks.
-Instead of relying on general-purpose LLMs for every request, we adopt Cuckoo ~\citep{peng2025cuckoo}, which has similar parameters as ~\citet{liu2019roberta}, to strikes a balance between parameter efficiency and capability, enabling \our to achieve the best of both worlds: near-LLM performance with dramatically reduced inference cost.
+Instead of relying on general-purpose LLMs for every request, we adopt Cuckoo~\citep{peng2025cuckoo}, which has a parameter scale comparable to RoBERTa~\citep{liu2019roberta}, to strike a balance between efficiency and capability.
+This design enables \our to achieve near-LLM performance with substantially reduced inference cost.

 Moreover, Falconer’s modular architecture leverages Cuckoo not as a monolithic generalist, but as a specialized executor within a planner-driven pipeline.
 The planner codifies user intents into explicit, interpretable subtasks; the metamodel then executes these subtasks with high efficiency.
 This separation enables Falconer to exploit the SLM-first paradigm advocated by recent research~\citep{belcak2025small}.